 Susan is also a teacher, but at the K-12 International Community School that we helped start in 1992.
 She taught art and music while our sons studied in Singapore and served 8 years as the librarian.
 This year, JETS begins to share their campus with their sister ministry, a K-12 international school—the Roy and Nora Whitman Academy.
 Susan may potentially help there.
 Of course, she will also mentor Arab women in ministry even as she has done with Asian ladies for many years.

 But can you speak Arabic?

 I know most of the Arabic letters now and can read some simple words, but I will definitely need translators.
 We don’t expect to ever become fluent in Arabic.
 My SBC students speak English from 21 Asian nations, but soon my JETS students will also hail from 21 countries—but they are Arabic-speaking nations spread throughout the Middle East and North Africa (MENA).
 Besides, I learned to read Hebrew right to left, so I have a head start in reading Arabic right to left.
 Also, many words are similar.

 Where is the need greater?

 That’s easy to answer.
-While Singapore Bible College has 27 full-time faculty with 26 doctorates, JETS has less than 10 full-time faculty with only 3 doctorates.
+While Singapore Bible College has 25 full-time faculty with 25 doctorates, after my arrival, JETS will have 11 full-time faculty with only 4 doctorates.
 Even my Singapore church of 100 that I pastor has 7 men who can preach now, and 3 of us have PhDs, so Singapore—my comfort zone—could easily become my danger zone.
 In fact, tiny Singapore has more seminaries than the entire Middle East!
 Anyway, God is calling us to a place of greater need.
 JETS is a reputable school but only one of three evangelical seminaries in the Middle East (Cairo and Beirut).
 Like SBC, JETS is also accredited with the Asia Theological Association—as well as the European Evangelical Theological Association and the Middle East Association for Theological Education.
 JETS celebrates its 30th anniversary this year, but we can still help some until it can have all Arab leadership.